Voronwe-the-guide/Zeitschriften/README.md

 Ein DatenbankViewer für Zeitschriften

-This Software is licensed und LGPL3
+This Software is licensed under LGPL3

 This Software uses the Qt-Framework under the LGPL3-License https://www.qt.io/